Puri-Devs/.github/profile/README.md

 ## Support

-For support, email puri.devs1@gmail.com or join our discord server.
+For support, email support@puri.zone or join our discord server.